dionkb/02-Advanced-CSS/README.md

 # Dion Baskara - Portfolio

-This project was completed in order to both learn and utilize the techniques I have been learning.
+This project was completed in order to both learn more about and to utilize the techniques I have been learning.
 This page will also someday function as a true web development portfolio as I begin to populate it with more deployed apps.

 ## Description